Corrade/OW-workshop/101/README.md

 - Disabled the in-game announcer.
 - Fixed a bug with respawning multiple times in a very short interval.
 - Removed a small impulse the player would receive towards their opponent upon respawning.
+- Fixed a bug with an endless round-reset loop occuring when an enemy with a non-zero scrore would disconnect.